 The most convenient international airport for Leicester is Birmingham, UK (BHX).
 A PREBOOKED* taxi to Leicester takes 40 min costs c. £45 and is best after a long flight or essential between 9 pm and 8 am.
 Train takes c.
 1 hr with one change and costs £15.
 Flying from the East you go via Dubai and the West via Newark/New York, or through AMS or CDG.
 Flights are no longer slightly cheaper than via London (some, now mostly non-UK, travel agents/airlines will negotiate and undercut LHR fares).
 Birmingham check-in time is 1.5 to 2 hr; incoming baggage is slow, up to 1hr.
 For European flights, East Midlands (EMA) airport is about 25 min from Leicester (£20 PREBOOKED taxi, or bus every 1 hr).

 London Heathrow LHR and London Gatwick LGW are c.
 2 hr by car or 3 hr by train from Leicester, with a substantial chance of taking 50% more time than this either by train or car.
 Both check in or baggage/immigration can take 2 to 2.5 hr.
 (Manchester, MAN, has some useful flights, eg from China, and is also 2 to 3hr from Leicester, train c. £55, and is a cleaner and less busy airport.)
 From Heathrow, bus is the cheapest and often convenient way to Leicester.
 Train means taking the underground to Kings Cross/St Pancras (direct underground train from LHR but many stops to watch your luggage – DO NOT take the so-called Heathrow Express which ends up in a different part of London), then changing to a mainline train to Leicester (see above).
-From Gatwick, train is very convenient: take a direct train from Gatwick Airport to St Pancras station (again, DO NOT take the Gatwick Express), then change for a train to Leicester which is basically above the platform where you arrive from Gatwick.
-A PREBOOKED taxi from Heathrow or Gatwick (c. £150) is no more expensive than peak-train for 2 people, or taking a hotel (one of which is essential for early/late flights when there is no public transport).
-Another emphasis: DO NOT take something called the Heathrow/Gatwick Express, whatever the information desk tells you (unless the underground is actually not running) – with the ‘express’ you will arrive quickly in a remote part of the large city of London, and then need to take a complex and lengthy, underground to London-King’s Cross-St. Pancras Station to get to Leicester.
+For the underground, a Chip-type credit/debit card is the most economical for paying: you scan the card when you enter the platform and then when you leave (cheaper and more convenient than buying a separate ticket).
+From Gatwick, train is very convenient: take a direct train from Gatwick Airport to St Pancras station (again, DO NOT take the Gatwick Express), then change for a train to Leicester which is basically two floors above the platform where you arrive from Gatwick.
+A PREBOOKED taxi from Heathrow or Gatwick (c. £150) is no more expensive than peak-train for 1 person, or peak for 2 people, or taking a hotel (for early/late flights when there is no public transport).
+Another emphasis: DO NOT take something called the Heathrow/Gatwick Express, whatever the information desk tells you (unless the underground is actually not running) – with the ‘Express’ you will arrive quickly in a remote part of the large city of London, and then need to take a complex and lengthy, underground to London-King’s Cross-St. Pancras Station to get to Leicester.